lsils/lstools-showcase/README.md

 ## Reference

-The EPFL logic synthesis libraries are explained in the paper [*The EPFL Logic Synthesis Libraries*](https://arxiv.org/abs/1805.05121), to be presented at the [*International Workshop on Logic Synthesis 2018*](http://www.iwls.org/iwls2018/).
+The EPFL logic synthesis libraries are explained in the paper [*The EPFL Logic Synthesis Libraries*](https://arxiv.org/abs/1805.05121), presented at the [*International Workshop on Logic Synthesis 2018*](http://www.iwls.org/iwls2018/).

 If you use the EPFL logic synthesis libraries in your research work and experimental evaluation, we'd be happy if you cite: